Kevin Knodl

 Hello, and welcome to my webpage.

-My name is Kevin Knodl, and I’m a pre-service science teacher.
-I’m currently in the Initial Teaching Licensure and M.Ed. program at the University of Minnesota in the College of Education and Human Development.
-This semester, I was student teaching at a small charter middle school in St Paul, and next semester, I’ll be in a high school in the northern suburbs.
-Next year, I will be a licensed Physics Teacher in Minnesota.
-I used to have a lovely career in the arts, and you can click the arts tab above for more info about that.
+I used to have a lovely career in the arts, and you can click the tab above for more info about that.
 To see more of my work around technology integration in teaching, you can click that above too.
-To see my teaching philosophy or plans around intergrating technology into my teaching just scroll down.
+To see my teaching philosophy or plans around integrating technology into my teaching just scroll down.

 My Teaching Philosophy